opgeROBt/Investigating-airbnb-and-their-impact-on-crime/README.md

 * [R and R-studio](https://tilburgsciencehub.com/building-blocks/configure-your-computer/statistics-and-computation/r/)
 * [Make](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/make/)
 * [Git Bash](https://gitforwindows.org/) (windows user) or terminal (mac user)
+* [pandoc](https://tilburgsciencehub.com/building-blocks/configure-your-computer/statistics-and-computation/pandoc/) is needed to conver a markdown file to PDF.

 ### **R libraries**
 The R code contains libraries that need to be installed in order to run the code.
-By running the `install_packages.r` code, which is included in the `src/tools` folder, all needed packages will be installed automatically.
+By running the `install_packages.r` code, which is included in the `main` folder, all needed packages will be installed automatically.
 This script is included in the makefile.
 Therefore, libraries will be installed/updated automatically.

 ### **How to run the project**
 With make installed, it is possible to open a terminal (or Git Bash) and run: